Anne Manne

 Anne Manne (née Robinson; born 1955) is an Australian journalist and social philosopher.

-Her 2005 book Motherhood: How should we care for our children? was short-listed in 2006 for Australian journalism's Walkley Award.
+Life and work

 Anne Manne has been married to Australian political science professor Robert Manne since 1983.
 They have two children, including Cornell University philosophy professor Kate Manne.

+Her book, Crimes of the Cross, was a finalist for the Walkley Book Award and longlisted for the Australian Political Book of the Year Award in 2024.